 Avoid Impulse Items

+A funny thing about looking for how to buy green is that one answer is simply buying less.
 You can make a positive impact on the environment and save fuel by cutting back on the number of times you go to the store or go out shopping.

 Bonus points for walking or biking there whenever you can!